About the Free Speech Center

 Its educational efforts include:

 - The First Amendment Encyclopedia, an unparalleled collection of more than 1,500 articles on First Amendment topics, court cases and history, written to be accessible by young people and the general public.
-An estimated 5,000 students and educators access the site each school day.
+About 20,000 students and educators access the site each school day.
 (See more about the Encyclopedia.)

 - 1 for All, a national nonpartisan and nonprofit educational effort to build understanding and respect for the five freedoms of the First Amendment in secondary and higher education.